ARMmaster17/HIVEbook/GLOSSARY.md

 A software-based or hardware-based method of allowing multiple instances of an operating system to share the same physical computing resources.

-## Ping
+## Elevated Slave

-The time in milliseconds it takes for a packet to travel across the network.
+A node that acts like a slave, but is allowed to interface with the user using commands like PRINT.